 12-week Ironman peak-phase training plan

-Smash out this final three-month block of training to ensure Ironman race-day success with this Ironman peak-phase training plan
+Smash out your final three-month block of Ironman training to ensure race-day success with this peak-phase training plan

-Ironman race day is getting closer, the accommodation is booked, you’ve chosen your race kit, now all you need to do is complete the peak phase of training and you’re ready.
+Is your Ironman race day getting closer?
+If you’ve booked your accommodation and chosen your race kit, now all you need to do is complete the peak phase of training and you’re ready.
 Easy right?

 At this stage of your iron-distance prep, you’ll have covered off the Ironman Base and the Build phase and should have already banked heaps of miles.
 You should also be able to estimate your race-day targets, which will help when it comes to pacing the vital, ‘big’ training sessions.